mrahbari/lynxion-ets/tasks/task0-force-to-cover.md

 ### **3. Quality & Validation**
 * [ ] Maintain Hexagonal Architecture integrity at all times.
+* [ ] Better architecture: Each component now has a single responsibility.
+SOLID principals must be followed for coding!
 * [ ] Prevent performance degradation or lag.
 * [ ] Avoid look-ahead issues and misalignment.
 * [ ] Validate all migrated features behave exactly as before.